-- Employees and customers should be encouraged to wear PPE where applicable.
-Do not use PPE if it affects breathing while exercising. - If a customer or employee is sick, he or she should be sent home or to a healthcare facility.
+- Employees should wear face masks or face coverings in keeping with the current recommended guidelines. - Customers should wear masks but not if it affects breathing while exercising. - If a customer or employee is sick, he or she should be sent home or to a healthcare facility.

-- · Some locations may require barriers to separate customers and/or employees. - Stagger/spread equipment to maintain a distance of 6 feet or more between machines. - Customers should be barred entrance once the safe social distancing capacity has been reached.
+- Some locations may require barriers to separate customers and/or employees. - Spread out equipment to maintain a distance of 6 feet in all directions between machines. - Customers should be barred entrance once the safe social distancing capacity has been reached.

-- · Additional hand sanitizing stations should be available to patrons and employees. - Employees should perform regular cleaning and encourage customer assistance with cleaning equipment after each use. - · Bathrooms should be sanitized after use. - · Sanitize any high-traffic areas, such as doorknobs, counters, etc. - No food products consumed on premise by employees or customers. - · Customers and employees should bring their own water or other drinks. - · No towels should be offered by the gym.
+- Additional hand sanitizing stations should be available to patrons and employees. - Employees should perform regular cleaning and encourage customer assistance with cleaning equipment after each use. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - No food products consumed on premise by employees or customers. - Customers and employees should bring their own water or other drinks. - No towels should be offered by the gym.
 Customers should bring their own towels.

-- · Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - · Sanitize point of sale equipment after each use, including pens.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.